pikepdf/pikepdf/docs/topics/content_streams.rst

 ============================

 A content stream is a stream object associated with either a page or a Form XObject that describes where and how to draw images, vectors, and text.
+(These PDF streams have nothing to do with Python I/O streams.)

 Content streams are binary data that can be thought of as a list of operators and zero or more operands.
 Operands are given first, followed by the operator.